alanjschoen/alanjschoen.github.io/_posts/2017-4-12-install_gdal_mac.md

 published: True
 ---

 I work with a lot of geospatial data, and I depend on a system installation of GDAL.
 GDAL lets me open geo-referenced TIF images, and it's a dependency for a lot of python packages like Shapely and GeoPandas.
-If all I needed to do was use GDAL in python, I could try to install it through Anadona
+If all I needed to do was use GDAL in python, I could try to install it through Anadona by running
 ```
 conda install -c https://conda.anaconda.org/ioos geopandas=0.2.1
 ```
-note: this package was not compatible with python 3.6 when I tried it, so you might need to create a virtual environment with 3.5), but I also like to use some of GDAL's command like tools like `gdalinfo` and `gdal_pansharpen.py`.
+(note: this package was not compatible with python 3.6 when I tried it, so you might need to create a virtual environment with 3.5), but I also like to use some of GDAL's command like tools like `gdalinfo` and `gdal_pansharpen.py`.
 So I had to suffer through a system-wide install for mac, which is a challenge.

-## The legends say this can be done easily...
+# The legends say this can be done easily...
 I have heard legends that say this is as easy as installing from a keg in homebrew, but I was unable to confirm these legends.
 Maybe you want to give it a try anyway...
 ```
 brew tap osgeo/osgeo4mac